interactive-intelligence/research-bootcamp/README.md

-# research-bootcamp
+# Research Project Bootcamp
-Interactive Intelligence's research project bootcamp, designed to get you excited about creating something new in intelligence research!
+Interactive Intelligence's Research Project Bootcamp, designed to get you excited about creating something new in intelligence research!

+To get started, see schedule.md, which contains weekly assignments, resources, and directions.